sagemath/trac_to_gh/Issue 7581.md

 # Issue 7581: use prCopyR to coerce multivariate polynomials in the simple case

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/7581

 Original creator: malb